tamas-nx-test/hashserver/NOTES.md

 Since I was adding GoogleTest as well, I decided to set up the test project with a single placeholder test and hooked it up to ctest.

+## Implementing the hashing

+After some consideration, I decided to use OpenSSL instead of Boost for the hashing (Boost looked really clunky and the documentation was self-contradicting).
+Since there were no restrictions on the usage of external libraries, I also decided to add in fmt to make my life easier.
+So ultimately my original idea of using Boost for everything was scrapped.

+To fulfil the arbitrary-length requirement, I needed a class that can hold the state of the hash.
+The server is going to keep updating this hash state until it encounters a newline.
+Then it will finalize the hash and send it back to the client.

+The `Hash` class is a simple resource wrapper around a `EVP_MD_CTX` (OpenSSL's hash context).
+It has a `update` member that takes a `std::string_view` and updates the hash state.
+It also has a `finalize` member that returns the hash as a `std::string`.
+Finalize also resets the hash state, so the same object can be reused to process the next input.

+I added some unit tests to verify the above aspects of this class.

+Because of the unit testing, I did have to export the `Hasher` class.
+This is not a big deal, but in a real-life scenario I would have probably figured out a way to avoid this (such as linking the library statically when building the tests).